OpenEvalProject/evals/manuscripts/elife-69417/v2/manuscript.md

 Calculations of τc as described in Materials and methods showed rotational mobility of 16-DSA is significantly faster when bound with HSA from COVID-19 patients relative to that from control subjects in plasma or whole blood.
 Finally, similar trends have been observed for the S/W parameter which signifies contributions of the strongly and weakly bound components of 16-DSA in different fatty acids pockets.
 Taken together, these results indicate that COVID-19 pathology is associated with extensive structural changes in the HSA protein that imply the prevalence of malfunctional derivatives of this critical protein.

-## Hampered water accessibility into HSA/fatty acid pockets in whole blood of COVID-19 patients
+### Hampered water accessibility into HSA/fatty acid pockets in whole blood of COVID-19 patients

 We followed water accessibility toward deep pockets carrying the spin labels through kinetic analysis of the nitroxide radical EPR silencing by the water-soluble ascorbate anion (Pavićević et al., 2014; Figure 4(G–J)).
 Under matching experimental conditions, 16-DSA and 5-DSA/HSA signals in whole blood of control subjects decayed remarkably faster when compared with both Sev-R and Sev-D (n=3 per group, p<0.05).
 Weaker and slower disappearance of the EPR signal of COVID-19 patients by ascorbate suggests less accessible space toward the nitroxide moiety of the spin label within the protein.
 It is clear from these data that the HSA of COVID-19 patients is generally less water accessible relative to control ones.
 However, the core of the HSA of both COVID-19 groups was not significantly different in terms of water accessibility.

-## Defective transport function of HSA in critically ill COVID-19 patients
+### Defective transport function of HSA in critically ill COVID-19 patients

 Restricted water/ascorbate accessibility in severe patients relative to controls (Figure 4I&J) along with the observed significant changes in the microenvironments surrounding SLFAs are generally viewed to implicate functional damage (Gantchev and Shopova, 1990; Pavićević et al., 2014; Junk et al., 2010; Muravsky et al., 2009; Rehfeld et al., 1978).
 In this paradigm, changes in the SLFA’s lineshape are taken to indirectly display functional changes in the solution shape of albumin due to spatial rearrangements of paramagnetic centers in EPR-active, albumin-bound fatty acids.
 However, to confirm that the observed protein damages are indeed functional determinants for HSA, we performed additional experiments exploring albumin transport functions through loading/unloading of SLFA for representative sets of samples (n=3–5) from all of the studied groups.
 We argued that if the observed HSA structural damages are functionally relevant, they would affect the ability of HSA to load and dislodge fatty acids into and from their binding sites (Matthes et al., 2002).
 To follow the fatty acid loading efficacy, we followed the apparent kinetics of 16-DSA’s S (Figure 5A; strongly bound) and W (Figure 5B; weakly bound) peaks over 7 min immediately after mixing the spin label with identical plasma volumes from all groups.
 These results (n=3) demonstrate the hindered fatty acid uptake by HSA of critically ill patients relative to controls.

 To investigate the dislodging function of HSA, we monitored the effect of exogenously added ethanol on S and W peaks’ proportions in all groups.
 Namely, we compared the amounts of exogenous ethanol needed to withdraw the weakly and strongly bound components of the HSA-bound SLFAs in whole blood (Figure 5D&E).
 Under these conditions, the W peak envelops contributions from both weakly bound and the released SLFA.
 Redistributions of the fatty acid populations are noticeable through decreased S and increased W (includes signals of free fatty acid) peaks.
 This redistribution is remarkably pronounced in critically ill patients reflecting weaker association with, and easier release of fatty acids from HSA in those patients.
 These findings are taken to indicate impaired transport function of HSA in critically ill patients.

-## Association of EPR-determined HSA structural changes with neutrophil counts and measures of oxidative stress
+### Association of EPR-determined HSA structural changes with neutrophil counts and measures of oxidative stress

 In order to verify our proposed links between oxidative stress and albumin damage, we applied linear correlations between plasma levels of hydrogen peroxide and EPR-calculated parameters pertaining to protein packing order parameter (S), fatty acid mobility (τc), and S/W ratio in all groups (n=19–26, Figure 6A–D).
 Furthermore, to substantiate our suggestion that neutrophils are major sources of oxidative stress implicated in COVID-19 severity and mortality, we explored linear correlations between the populations of DCF positive neutrophils and τc (Figure 6E) or S/W ratio (Figure 6F).
 Despite relatively small numbers of subjects analyzed, correlations of biophysical parameters showed moderate-to-strong negative correlations with [H2O2] in plasma or with DCF positive populations (% of total); Pearson’s r=–0.6 to –0.78, p<0.01 for all correlations.
 These observations may suggest that neutrophil-mediated oxidative stress in critically ill COVID-19 patients is a pivotal contributor to the observed structural changes in HSA of those patients.

 ![Figure 6.](https://cdn.elifesciences.org/articles/69417/elife-69417-fig6-v2.jpg)

 **Figure 6.:** Linear correlations between plasma levels of hydrogen peroxide and EPR-calculated parameters pertaining to protein packing order parameter (A, B), fatty acid mobility τc (C), and S/W ratio (D) in Control (black circles), Sev-R (blue circles), and Sev-D (red circles) groups (n=26, 27, 26, 46, 26, and 28 for data in panels (A–F), respectively).
 Significant negative correlation between S/W ratio and plasma levels of hydrogen peroxide is seen (D).
 Neutrophils are major sources of oxidative stress as evident from the linear correlations between % DCF positive neutrophils and τc (E) or S/W ratio (F).
 On each correlation, Pearson’s r and exact p values are provided.
 Kaplan–Meier estimates of time-to-mortality from blood sample collection during ICU hospitalization (G–J).
 Log-rank Kaplan–Meier survival analyses were carried out to estimate the probability of survival of COVID-19 patients in relation to cutoff thresholds arbitrarily selected as the mean values of the analyzed parameters.
 For S/W, plasma [H2O2], Risk Score defined as the {(S/W)/[H2O2]} ratio, and plasma [Albumin], the number of analyzed COVID-19 patients were 38, 39, 38, and 39, respectively.
-EPR, electron paramagnetic resonance.Figure 6—source data 1.
+EPR, electron paramagnetic resonance.

-## Analysis of Kaplan–Meier estimates of time-to-mortality from blood sample collections during ICU hospitalization
+### Analysis of Kaplan–Meier estimates of time-to-mortality from blood sample collections during ICU hospitalization

 Finally, we stratified patients into two groups, patients showing values below the means and patients with values above the means of each of the studied parameters: (i.e., S/W mean=0.15 [0.071–0.24]; plasma [albumin] mean=28.8 mg/ml [16.41–51.48]; and plasma [H2O2] mean=8.66 μM [4.4–15.5]).
 Patients with lower values of the S/W ratio showed significantly higher in-hospital mortality (81.8% vs. 18.2%, log-rank χ2=5.1, p=0.024, Figure 6G).
 Similarly, patients with accumulated H2O2 in their plasma showed higher mortality (65.2% vs. 34.8%, log-rank χ2=4.1, p=0.043, Figure 6H).
 However, when we combined these two parameters to derive a risk score as the ratio ((S/W)/[H2O2]), the resultant risk score lower than the mean (<0.019) predicted mortality with excellent accuracy (95.5% vs. 4.5%, log-rank χ2=12.1, p=5×10–4, Figure 6I).
 This consistent statistics must be verified over larger sample size which is currently in pursuit.
 Under our current conditions, order parameter (not shown) was not statistically significant determinant of in-hospital mortality.
 Finally, albumin level in plasma was found to predict mortality with acceptable accuracy (65.2% vs. 34.8%, log-rank χ2=6.85, p=0.009, Figure 6J).